-For me, this is a pretty “straightforward” approach with no tension between painting and sculpture. it seems to me that artists use the direct association as a starting point to develop their own ideas, I think most of the times this kind of sculptures resemble “living things” and in many cases are even made from living things.
+This is a pretty “straightforward” approach with no tension between painting and sculpture. it seems to me that artists use direct association as a starting point to develop their own ideas, I think most of the time these kinds of sculptures resemble “existing things” and in many cases are even made from living things.
 This is a very broad category that includes stuffed animals, war models, toys, replicas, store mannequins, wax models of celebrities and giant humans inside of a gallery.
 In this case, The resemblance of the piece (both texture and 3D shape) is the main ingredient and artists use it in many ways in order to achieve different results.

 The Sum of all Evil